Seixas/ABAP_training/README.md

 within Eclipse, for block selection use **Shift + Alt + A**
 **Ctrl + Shift + Y** for lowercase.
 **Ctrl + Shift + X** for uppercase.
 After, try SAPWebIDE Personal Edition and connect it to a System

+### STVARC
+Goto - SE11 : Give the table name TVARVC - > utilities -> table contents -> create entries-> Enter the details -> save directly
+- Goto - se01 : create customizing request
+- Diplay the table contents from se11 -> select the check box for your entries - > Go to Table Entry ->Transport entries.
+Here it wll ask the customizing req no then save your entries.with this transport you can move the entries to production system